uav4geo/GeoDeep/README.md

 Compared to other software packages (e.g. [Deepness](https://github.com/PUTvision/qgis-plugin-deepness)), GeoDeep relies only on two dependencies, `rasterio` and `onnxruntime`.
 This makes it simple and lightweight.

+## Does this need a GPU?

+You do not!
+Models are tuned to run fast on the CPU.

 ## Contributing

 We welcome contributions!
 Pull requests are welcome.